jhpyle/docassemble/_docs/initial.md

 `code` block, which is executed every time the interview logic is processed.

-In addition, the [`set_info()`] function from [`docassemble.base.util`] is called.
-This lets the linguistic functions in [`docassemble.base.util`] know who the user is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.
+In addition, the [`set_info()`] function is called.
+This lets the linguistic functions know who the user is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.

 # <a name="default language"></a>Setting the `default language`